“It is very common to find students and teachers alike resort to

 - Many practitioners are not in sufficiently good physical condition to execute some of aikido’s more advanced techniques that require above-average body flexibility and agility.

 - Few students understand the concept and methods of locking uke’s body structure to break his balance, and apply techniques and pins.
-This allows aikido’s devastating techniques to be practiced safely as undue force become unnecessary.
+This allows aikido’s devastating techniques to be practiced safely as undue force becomes unnecessary.
 For example, assume you’re applying a nikyo.
 Instead of applying force to the wrist joint, causing pain and risking injury, you immobilize the entire arm to shoulder structure which in turn “locks” the body.
 From there, a simple hip lowering will cause uke to fall, but without injury.

 - There is a lack of awareness of the specifics of Founder Morihei Ueshiba’s aikido technique.
 A careful study of Morihei’s art as seen in his films and photos will impart a deeper understanding of his techniques and intentions for aikido, and raise the bar to a much higher level for aikidoka today.

-In the meantime, I would invite you to comment on the points I have raised, and offer your observations about training problems as you perceive them, and ways of improving the technical level of contemporary aikido.
+I would invite you to comment on the points I have raised, and offer your observations about training problems as you perceive them, and ways of improving the technical level of contemporary aikido.